 Step 1: Graduate from High School or Obtain a GED (Four Years)

-Graduating from high school or earning a GED is the first step towards a career as a dentist, as they are required for admission to most bachelor’s degree programs.
+Graduating from high school or earning a GED is the first step towards a dentistry career, as they are required for admission to most bachelor’s degree programs.
 Aspiring dentists should focus on science and math classes to help prepare them for additional studies.

-In addition, advanced placement classes can help students earn college credits while still in high school, which can reduce the number of credits required to complete a degree.
+In addition, advanced placement classes can help students earn college credits while still in high school, reducing the number of credits required to complete a degree.

 Step 2: Complete a Bachelor’s Degree Program (Four Years)

-Students who want to attend dental school must first complete a bachelor’s degree.
+Students who want to attend dental school must complete a bachelor’s degree first.
 While students can complete a degree in any major, there are some subjects that will prepare students better than others.
 Top choices in majors include chemistry, biochemistry, physics, and pre-dentistry.

 Admission to dental school is highly competitive, so students should also ensure they enroll in extracurricular activities and complete shadowing experiences at dental clinics to help them stand out when submitting applications.